kevinlin/ai-sdlc-playbook/docs/prompt-library/prompting-guidance.md

     1. Begin with a comprehensive analysis of the issue and potential solutions, without making any edits.
     2. Then, use the analysis as a basis for implementing specific changes.
     3. Instruct the IDE to plan rather than generate code immediately.
 For instance: *“Outline the steps you will follow and prompt me for feedback before proceeding.”* Following this, you can ask it to execute some or all of its plan.
 - Alternatively, focus on one section at a time.
-For example: *“Analyse this product requirements document and only implement section 5.1.
+For example: *“Analyze this product requirements document and only implement section 5.1.
 Do not address any other sections.”*

 ### Avoid the "Doom Loop"